fizyr/keras-retinanet/README.md

 ## Installation

 1) Clone this repository.
-2) In the repository, execute `python setup.py install --user`.
+2) In the repository, execute `pip install . --user`.
    Note that due to inconsistencies with how `tensorflow` should be installed, this package does not define a dependency on `tensorflow` as it will try to install that (which at least on Arch Linux results in an incorrect installation).
    Please make sure `tensorflow` is installed as per your systems requirements.